AdamWilsonLab/singularity-geospatial-r/README.md

 3. Connect and login as usual in the terminal.
 4. Point the web browser to `http://localhost:PORT` (where PORT is the port number)" and log in with the user name and the previously generated password.

+# TODOs

+1. Separate container from startup and monitor script
+2. Switch to a docker image

 # Development Notes